 This class contains a lot of code (as for a project that has just been created) from the very beginning and will become even bigger when you start adding new features to your application.

-We will take a look at it in more detail in a next article (coming soon), so stay tuned.
+We will take a look at it in more detail in the next article.

 Subscribe to blog's updates.
 You will get notifications about new posts, and only them.